bennobuilder/dynamic-styles/README.md

     const { className } = props;
     const [color, setColor] = useState<"red" | "blue">("red");

-    // Use the created 'useStyles()' hook to access the specified styles
+    // Use the created 'useStyles()' hook to access the specified stylesheet as classes
-    // and some utilities like 'cx()'
+    // and some utilities like 'cx()'.
     const { classes, cx } = useStyles({ color, fontSize: 10 });

     return (